 How loud is an ebike motor?

 The amount of noise the motor makes has an impact on the ride quality.
 A quiet motor is much more pleasant on the trails and can help to emphasise a natural ride feel.
-Along with the humming of the motor, there can also be other noises besides, such as the freewheel mechanism inside the FAZUA motor which is clearly audible as it engages.
+Along with the humming of the motor, there can also be other noises besides, such as freewheel mechanism inside the FAZUA motor which is clearly audible as it engages.
 Due to variability and tolerances in manufacturing, motors of the same make and model can occasionally sound very different.
-The metallic rattle coming from the inside of Bosch motors is very loud and present on some models and barely noticeable on others.
-The new Shimano EP8 struggles with a similar metallic clunking from the gearbox, which is clearly audible when the motor (dis)engages.
+The metallic rattle coming from the inside of Bosch, Shimano and SACHS motors is very loud and present on some models and barely noticeable on others.
 Brose motors also tend to vary quite a bit in the noise they make.
 Some you’ll hear only quietly in the background while others are more conspicuous.